dini-ag-kim/avram/specification.md

 * `records` with a non-negative integer to indicate the number of records this subfield has been found in
 * `categories` with [categories](#categories)

-The subfield definition MAY but SHOULD NOT contain an additional, deprecated key
+The field definition MAY also contain custom keys starting with an underscore (`_`).

-* `order` with a non-negative integer used to specify a partial or complete order of subfields

 ##### Example